zstone1/FSComp/README.md

   - IL -> ML.
 ML stands for Mixed Language.
 As in a mix of assembly and IL.
 This representation uses IL looking instructions but variables become physical locations (I.E registers and memory).
 This step unifies all of the temp variables produced above.
   - ML -> Assembly.
 This step is about picking the right assembly instructions for each IL one.
 Mostly this involves picking the right moves, pushes, pops, ect.
   - Assembly -> string.
 This step is mostly serialization.
 Some details about keeping track of stack depth are managed here too.

+4) At this point, you can dig into whatever look most interesting: register allocation, constant propogation, ect.